 Shopping and dining

 Sparks Street is still lined with a variety of businesses that are especially busy during weekdays and special events.
 Dine at restaurants like the refined Riviera and have a pint at pubs like the aptly named D’Arcy McGee’s.
 Find specialty souvenirs at The Snow Goose Gallery, and shop for jewelry, fashion and more.

 Thousands of people gather on Sparks Street for popular festivals throughout the year.
 The Sparks Street Poutinefest celebrates the decadent Canadian dish made of fries topped with gravy and cheese curds.
 The Ottawa Ribfest welcomes BBQ rib vendors from all over North America cooking their specialties.
 And the International Busker Festival features street performers from around the world who show off their talents.
 Admission to these events is free!

 Tour companies offer fun ways to explore the city, and a few are based on Sparks Street.
-Cloaked guides from the Haunted Walk recount the spooky side of Ottawa year-round, including tours of the old Carleton County Jail which is now the HI – Ottawa Jail Hostel.
+Cloaked guides from the Haunted Walk recount the spooky side of Ottawa year-round on their walking tours.
 During the warm months, you can board Lady Dive Tours’ Amphibus or their hop-on, hop-off bus, or explore on two wheels with Escape Bicycle Tours and Rentals.